Radiirgummii/rpi-hid-emulator/README.md

 `cd rpi-hid-emulator`

-now you can try out the exaple script(the script is designed for a windows PC):
+now you can try out the exaple script(the script is designed for a Windows PC, and a German keyboard):

 `sudo python example.py`